 MySQL Installation

-Download the MySQL installer from the following link (read notes on web page to select correct installer).
+Download the MySQL installer, version 5.7.11 from the following link (read notes on web page to select correct installer).
 Scroll down and click No thanks, just start my download.

 http://dev.mysql.com/downloads/installer/

-During this install we used version 5.7.11.0 newer versions my work but have not been tested.
+Version 5.7.11.0 was used in this SMG installation newer versions may work but have not been tested.

-During the install you will need to create a password for the root user.
-The password needs to be 14 characters or longer per IT security.
+During the install a password will need to be created for the root user.
+The password needs to be 14 characters or longer to satisfy the NASA IT security policy.

 Accept the defaults except for the following